Geonovum/KP-APIs/API-strategie-extensies/Supplement v1.0 (informative).md

 ### <a name="api-11"></a>API-11: Encrypt connections using at least TLS v1.3

-Encrypt connections using at least TLS v1.3.
-Use TLS v1.2 as a fall-back option only.
-In case of access restrictions use two-way TLD.
+Encrypt connections using TLS in line with [the latest NCSC guidelines](https://www.ncsc.nl/documenten/publicaties/2019/mei/01/ict-beveiligingsrichtlijnen-voor-transport-layer-security-tls)
 Since the connection is always encrypted, the authentication method is straightforward.
 This allows the application of basic authentication tokens instead of encrypted authentication tokens.